momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 ![Fork SDK Repository](/img/github-fork-js-sdk.png)

 This repository contains a directory under `examples` for `fastly-compute` which contains the example code for interacting with your Momento Cache using the Momento HTTP API.
-The HTTP API is lightweight in that you won't need any additional dependencies beyond what Fastly requires and you can use the standard `fetch` HTTP client methods.
-However, it only provides a basic subset of all of the Momento APIs, such as `get`, `set`, and `delete`.

 Fastly Compute@Edge uses a file called `fastly.toml` to configure the local and deployed execution environments for your edge code.
 More information about Compute@Edge configuration can be found [on their website](https://developer.fastly.com/reference/compute/fastly-toml/).